Paratroopers conduct Joint Forcible Entry Operation on Guam

 |0

-This work, Paratroopers conduct Joint Forcible Entry Operation on Guam, by SrA Michael Murphy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Paratroopers conduct Joint Forcible Entry Operation on Guam [Image 9 of 9], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT